mkrishna4u/smart-testauto-framework/README.md

-# Smart Software Testing Automation Framework (smart-testauto-framework) / Smart TestAuto Studio (STAS)
+# Smart Testing Automation Framework (STAF) / Smart TestAuto Studio (STAS)
-**Data driven End-to-End testing (UI, API, Database, Remote Machine Testing, Local Machine Testing) is made easy.
-Develop testcases for one environment and run the same testcases on different environments.**
+**STAF / STAS** is the smart software testing automation tool that makes data driven End-to-End testing (UI, API, Database, Remote Machine Testing, Local Machine Testing) easy.
+Develop test scenarios for one environment and run the same scenarios on different environments without changing the test scenarios.

-**Appium version 8.1.1 or greater is not compatible with WinAppDriver (from microsoft) so currently Windows native app automation will not work using selenium mechanism but work using *SI page object classes that uses SikuliX**
+**NOTE:** Appium version 8.1.1 or greater is not compatible with WinAppDriver (from microsoft) so currently Windows native application automation will not work using selenium mechanism but work using *SI page object classes that uses SikuliX.

 # STAS Architecture & Documentation
-**STAS** supports the **codeless model / architecture** by providing the standaridized Cucumber/Gherkin based generic step definitions, using that you can create your test scenarios faster and test your application faster.
+**STAS** supports the **Codeless Model / Architecture** by providing the standardized Cucumber/Gherkin based generic step definitions, using that you can create your test scenarios faster and test your application faster.
 Please refer the links below to understand STAS tool functionality and how to use it:

 [https://github.com/mkrishna4u/smart-testauto-framework/blob/main/smart-testauto-studio/latest/docs/STAS-TestDevelopersGuide.pdf](https://github.com/mkrishna4u/smart-testauto-framework/blob/main/smart-testauto-studio/latest/docs/STAS-TestDevelopersGuide.pdf "STAS Tool - Test Developer's Guide")